leonma333/Hand-Detection/README.md

 ![hand detection frame](https://i.imgur.com/TsJ9fsR.jpg)  |  ![hand detection foreground](https://i.imgur.com/BwoV6Oe.jpg)

 With clear and clean foreground images, accurate analysis can be done.
 For example, finger tip locations, palm center, movement, etc, endless things can be acheived.

+Compare to pure skin color detection, it is more adaptable, as it does not need to be calibrated to adapt to different skin colors and surrounding.
+Therefore, as long as the background is stationary, the background subtraction will always work like a charm.

 ## Features